T

 Insider tips

-• Utilize Portland's excellent public transportation (MAX Light Rail and buses) to get around efficiently.
+• Utilize Portland's efficient public transportation (MAX light rail and streetcar) to navigate the city.

 Packing highlights